5G is…

 However, Europe has identified 3 “pioneer bands” that will be used for 5G all over the EU.
 This means that 5G equipment can be manufactured that operates on the same frequencies anywhere in Europe.
 The following frequency bands are concerned:

-• The 700 MHz band: this frequency band is suitable for providing coverage of larger areas.
+- The 700 MHz band: this frequency band is suitable for providing coverage of larger areas.
 As the transmitters in this frequency band have a rather substantial range, devices at a greater distance from the antennas can also access the network.
 This frequency band is suitable for e.g. Internet of Things applications but not for services requiring high data speeds;

-• The 3600 MHz band: at the European level this band is considered to be the main band allowing a large-scale implementation of 5G.
+- The 3600 MHz band: at the European level this band is considered to be the main band allowing a large-scale implementation of 5G.
 This band has a much larger bandwidth availability than the 700 MHz band.
 The data speed is higher, which makes this frequency band suited not only for various industrial applications but for customer services as well;

 In addition to those pioneer bands, the 1400 MHz band is also proposed for 5G.
 It offers more download capacity (SDL).

-Licences- 5G user rights auction
+Licences - 5G user rights auction

 As the regulator of the electronic communications market, the BIPT manages the electromagnetic radio frequency spectrum.
 In that capacity, the BIPT grants user rights for radio frequencies entirely or partially used for electronic communications services offered to the public.
 The radio frequencies are distributed in a manner that guarantees they are used as efficiently as possible.

-• the bands for which the existing user rights for 2G and 3G expire: 900 MHz, 1800 MHz, 2100 MHz;
+- the bands initially used for 2G and 3G: 900 MHz, 1800 MHz, 2100 MHz;

-• the new bands that will be used for 5G: 700 MHz, 3600 MHz, 1400 MHz.
+- the new bands used for 5G: 700 MHz, 3600 MHz, 1400 MHz.

 Privacy and network security